 See this post First Day of School DIY Signs and Photo Props with some for how to make back to school chalkboard signs.

 You might like to try this style of chalkboard art.
-It’s a 30 minute project.
-I created this with free hand lettering.
+It’s a 30-minute project.
+I created this with freehand lettering.
+Our preferred chalk pen is the Chalk Ink brand.

 - See how easy the Kassa Liquid Chalk Markers are in action by viewing this video.